 What to do next

-2. A Similar Aggravation – Your Symptoms First Worsen and Then Improve.
+2. Similar Aggravation – Symptoms First Worsen and Then Improve.

 What this means

-Even when the remedy is a good match for your symptoms it can temporarily intensify them if:
+Even when the remedy is a correct match for the person’s symptoms it may temporarily intensify them if:

 - The dose is too large,